 Restrictions on the number of hours parent governors can work

 A member asked us whether there are restrictions on how many hours parent governors can work at the school where they are a governor.

-Subject to article 6.8, a trustee may be employed by the academy trust or enter into a contract for the supply of goods or services to the academy trust, other than for acting as a trustee.
+For academies, a trustee may be employed by the academy trust or enter into a contract for the supply of goods or services to the academy trust, other than for acting as a trustee.

 The articles do not specify a maximum number of hours for this work.

 Raising concerns as a parent, rather than a parent governor